leahalmutlak/Leahalmutlak/README.md

  Hi there 👋 my name is Leah and I'm 17 years old.
-I'm currently a __senior__ in highschool in ACS amman.
+I'm currently a *senior* in highschool in ACS amman.
 My hobbies enclude:
-* crocheting
+* knitting
-* mindless scrolling on social media
+* mindless scrolling on ✨ social media ✨
-* hanging out with my _adorable_ baby brother
+* hanging out with my friends
-*
+* __studying__

 <!--
 **leahalmutlak/Leahalmutlak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.